jaybankar07/GRU-Based-Image-Captioning-on-Flickr8k/README.md

 ## 🔮 Future Improvements

 Use Bidirectional GRU or LSTM decoders

-Experiment with attention mechanisms for better captions

-Use beam search instead of greedy decoding for generation

-Train on larger datasets (e.g., MS COCO) for more diverse captions

-Convert the notebook into modular Python scripts (src/)
+Experiment with attention mechanisms for better captions Use beam search instead of greedy decoding for generation Train on larger datasets (e.g., MS COCO) for more diverse captions Convert the notebook into modular Python scripts (src/)

 ---

 ## 👨‍💻 Author

-Jay Bankar
+Jay Bankar <br>
-(Deep Learning / AI Enthusiast)
+Deep Learning / AI Enthusiast